Program overview

 David J. Mendonca, Daniel Cosley

-Tues 9:00am – 10:30am: SIG
+9:00am – 10:30am: SIG

 Shaping the Emerging Norms of Using Large Language Models in Social Computing Research